creativeeyestudio/la-brise-marine/back/src/plugins/etablis/README.md

-# etablis
+# Strapi plugin etablis

-Gestion de la fiche établissement
+A quick description of etablis.